sHeemskerk/vagrant-typo3cms/README.md

 Ansible will install all required packages for the server environment.
 TYPO3 environment checks will just run fine.

+*NOTE:* As there is no Ansible client for Windows at the time, this setup will only work on Linux/Unix machines.

 Environment
 --------------
 * __OS__: Ubuntu 12.04 LTS (precise) x86_64